Listen to this post!

 Writing to do lists and crossing items off as the tasks on them are performed is a great way to motivate yourself to do things and keep doing things, to get that little rush of pride and sense of accomplishment every time.

 When you do things regularly, like wash the dishes right after you eat, you start doing it automatically without even thinking about it.

 3) They create a nighttime routine

 Sleep is important, and so is a nighttime routine.
-By setting a bedtime (for everyone in the home) and assigning tasks to be completed before it – homework done, lunches packed, clothes chosen for the next day – everyone’s mornings will be happier and more organized.
+By setting a bedtime (for everyone in the home) and assigning tasks to be completed before it – homework done, lunches packed, clothes chosen for the next day – everyone’s mornings will be happier and more like those highly organized people.

 4) They purge clutter regularly

 Don’t let things accumulate.
 Recycle junk mail as you receive it.
 Hang up clothes immediately after taking them out of the dryer.
 These tasks will also become second nature after a while.

 5) They wake up a little earlier